maplant/my-website/articles/2025-04-20-25x-Performance,-Three-Optimizations.md

     },
 }
 ```

+I should note that my original implementation of this optimization was subtly buggy; I've since
+replaced it with a more correct version that you see here.

 As stated earlier, this is by far the most effective optimization.
 In a couple hundred lines of code
 we re-gained all of the lost perf for our CPS conversion.
 Let's add a couple more optimizations: